Ready to embark on a new build project? Find out how much you can save on insurance by dwelling in the newest house in the neighborhood.

 Whether you’re a first-time homebuyer or a seasoned homeowner looking to upgrade to a newer home, your mortgage lender will require you to get home insurance for the new property.
 Homeowners insurance comprises some crucial coverages that will protect the dwelling’s structure, your personal property, liability and more.

-If you’re in the process of closing on the property, now is the time to start shopping around to insure your investment — even if it’s still under construction.
+If you’re in the process of closing on the property, now is the time to start shopping around for new home insurance to insure your investment — even if it’s still under construction.
 The good news is that insurance companies are partial to newly constructed homes, so they’re cheaper to insure than an older home.
+A new home construction discount is also a common offering by many companies and is often one of the biggest discounts you can get.

 Consult our guide to finding insurance for a brand new house, and the best ways to save even more on your insurance rate.